Moving to New York City Alone

 Neighborhood preferences

-NYC offers a ton of neighborhoods, and it helps to do your research and decide which one you would be comfortable living in.
+NYC offers a ton of neighborhoods that go beyond the high rises that Manhattan is well known for, and it helps to do your research and decide which one you would be comfortable living in.
 This can be a function of budget, or preferring a certain ethnic dynamic, or close to a park, or certain activities such as Broadway theaters, or cool factor which plays into a lot of decisions!
 It is best to explore the neighborhood you are leaning towards by day and by night before you rent to make sure you are comfortable with both.

 Income requirements